roysushmita/8-weeks-SQL-challenge/Case study#5/Findings.md

 From the above table, it can be seen that "unknown" category in both demography and age_band makes the most signification contribution to the Retail sales.

---9.
-Can we use the avg_transaction column to find the average transaction size for each year for Retail vs Shopify?
-If not - how would you calculate it instead?
+**9. Can we use the avg_transaction column to find the average transaction size for each year for Retail vs Shopify?
+If not - how would you calculate it instead?**
 ```
 SELECT calendar_year,platform,round(SUM(sales)/SUM(transactions),2) correct_avg_size,
 round(AVG(avg_transaction)::NUMERIC,2) incorrect_avg_size